openwisp/openwisp-controller/docs/user/rest-api.rst

 **Available filters**

-You can filter using ``organization_id`` or ``organization_slug`` to get list floorplans that belongs to an organization.
+You can filter using ``organization_id`` or ``organization_slug`` to get list floor plans that belongs to an organization.

 .. code-block:: text